-The League City Police Department came in contact (in traffic-related incidents) with a consistent percentage of Caucasian, Asian, Hispanic, and Native American drivers when with the percentage that resided in League City as related to earlier reporting periods.
-The data indicates that the League City Police Department arrests and searches ethic groups at twice the rate of Caucasian contacts.
-This however, cannot be directly attributed to bias based police contacts and at face value cannot be considered as racial profiling.
+The League City Police Department came in contact (in traffic-related incidents) with 9,494 drivers who were either cited and/or arrested as a result of the contact.
+The data indicates the League City Police Department searches ethnic groups slightly higher percentage rate than Caucasian contacts.
+The data also indicates the League City Police Department arrests ethnic groups at twice the rate of Caucasian contacts.
+This however, cannot be directly attributed to racial bias and at face value cannot be considered as racial profiling based exclusively on contact data.
 In 2005 the U.S. Department of Justice Office of Community Oriented Policing published an article on the suggested approaches to analyzing racial profiling.
 The article offers various approaches to analyzing racial profiling data and the difficulty in accurately measuring its existence.
 (U.S. Department of Justice, Community Oriented Policing Services, "A Suggested Approach to Analyzing Racial Profiling", 2005).
+The League City Police Department, in previous years, has attempted to measure police contacts against the baseline measurement of US Census data.
+Recent, academic research suggest the use of US Census data fails to account for transient population density and is often an inaccurate baseline representation for police contact measurement.
+In addition, US Census data fails to provide accurate information on the amount of League City residents with access to motor vehicle transportation.